-This note provides information about how the Company determines fair values of various financial assets and financial liabilities.
+This note provides information on Company's determination techniques on fair values of various financial assets and financial liabilities.

-Fair value of the Company's financial assets and financial liabilities that are measured at fair value on a recurring basis
+Fair value of financial assets and financial liabilities that are measured at fair value on a recurring basis

 Some of the Company's financial assets and financial liabilities are measured at fair value at the end of each reporting period.
 The following table gives information about how the fair values of these financial assets and financial liabilities are determined (in particular, the valuation technique(s) and inputs used).